-4.2.2.5 Systematic uncertainties due to RFI
+4.2.2.4.1 Systematic uncertainties due to RFI

 This section presents a method and algorithm developed to mitigate the impact of RFI on SMOS SSS retrievals.
 RFI sources have intermittently affected SMOS SSS retrievals since the mission's launch in 2010.
 Our approach focuses on recovering the SSS signal in L2 orbits where intense RFI pollution occurs.
-The method and algorithm are detailed, including a prototype example of their application.
+The basic method and algorithm are detailed in RD19, in which we provide a prototype example of their application, and the method was applied on three targets in version 4.
+Recent algorithmic developments have extended the method to the global ocean domain, which is described in this document.
+The following section outlines the general approach, with more detailed descriptions of the method and global performance results-based solely on SMOS data-provided later.

-4.2.2.6 General approach
+4.2.2.4.2 General approach